 Curriculum builds upon previous JROTC I, II, Leadership and Management courses.
 The focus is on short and long range planning, decision-making skills, cooridination, controland execution of cadet organization activities.
-It stresses communication skills, composition, a research based essay project, product and oral presentation.
-Prerequisites: Successful completion of JROTC II or III respectively, application to and interview by JROTC Leadership Board, and approval by the Senior Service Instructor.
-NJROTC cadets need to also be enrolled in a Leadership Lab course.
+It stresses communication skills, composition, a research based project, product and oral presentation.
+Prerequisites: Successful completion of JROTC II or III respectively, application to and interview by JROTC Honors Committee, and approval by the Senior Service Instructor.